f-eq-ma/bdn9/README.md

 QMK Setup Instructions:
 https://docs.qmk.fm/#/newbs
 * Setup QMK MSYS environment per instructions
+* Installed in a "qmk_firmware" folder.
+Mention it because, that folder may be seen in the below examples AND it is arbitrary.

 Note: QMK MSYS appears to be a Unix environment on Windows...so nice and comfortable for me.